IBM-Cloud/docs/services/ContinuousDelivery/web_ide.md

 The {{site.data.keyword.webide}} is integrated with source code management tools.
 To work with your Git repository, click the **Git Repository** icon <img class="inline" src="images/webide_git_icon_light_small.png"  alt="The Git Repository icon">.

- **Tip**: If you are using the {{site.data.keyword.webide}} with toolchains, your workspace is pre-populated with your GitHub,  {{site.data.keyword.ghe_short}}, or Git Repos and  Issue Tracking repos.
+ **Tip**: If you are using the {{site.data.keyword.webide}} with open toolchains, your workspace is pre-populated with your GitHub,  {{site.data.keyword.ghe_short}}, or Git Repos and  Issue Tracking repos.
 The repos that are associated with your current toolchain are highlighted.

 ## Deploying an app from your workspace